 Leather Jacket With Prints, Patterns & Detailing

 An eclectic mix of embroideries, studs and details is defining the new leather jacket in menswear.
 Jackets come richly embellished with hand-painted florals, stitched military markings in gold and accented with studs.
-These details can be seen on the arms and chest areas the leather, creating a quasi-tattoo on the body.
+These details can be seen on the arms and chest areas on the leather, creating a quasi-tattoo on the body.

 The biggest jacket trend, however, is the statement appliqué on the back of leathers.
-Embroidered words, a sentence or an animal, bird or plants are softening the ruggedness of the leather jacket.
+Embroidered words, a sentence or an animal, bird or plants are softening the ruggedness of the men’s leather jacket.

-Biker Leather Jackets
+Leather Biker Jackets

 The leather perfecto – an asymmetrical, lancer fronted motorcycle jacket – roars along to a punk rock tune for a blend of biker and badass.
 Big on details – metallic hardware (made up of zips, buttons and press studs), as well as front pockets and shoulder lapels, the perfecto is designed to pack a sartorial punch (in the face) as an off-duty look.

 All-black styling – with denim that’s ripped and a vintage-wash t-shirt – enhance the rocker rebellion, while plaid shirts give off a nineties vibe and inject some colour into an otherwise monochrome affair.
 Pair with boots (biker or Chelsea) or a creeper-sole Derby shoe for a sense of new-wave punk.
 Accessorise with metallic jewellery.
 Sneakers are also in but make sure they’re the low-key type (white is best) as opposed to the latest Yeezy’s.

 Getting on the athleisure train doesn’t always mean windbreakers and shell jackets (and Lycra).
 The leather perfecto jacket is an essential outerwear piece, worn as a definitive luxury when teamed with sweats.